Henri Huet: Early life

 Henri Huet was born in Da Lat, French Indochina, the son of a Breton engineer and Vietnamese mother.
 At age five he was sent to France, where he was educated at Saint-Malo in Brittany and studied at the art school in Rennes, beginning his adult career as a painter.
 Huet later joined the French Navy and received training in photography, returning to French Indochina in 1949 as a combat photographer in the First Indochina War.
-After discharge from the navy at the end of the war ended in 1954, Huet remained in South Vietnam as a civilian photographer working for the French and U.S. governments.
+After discharge from the navy when the war ended in 1954, Huet remained in South Vietnam as a civilian photographer working for the French and U.S. governments.
 While employed by the United States Operation Mission (USOM) photo lab (1955–1960), he enjoyed the mentorship of lab director, Charles E. (Gene) Thomas, who himself had been a combat photographer in World War II.
 Several of Huet's photos reflect the influence of Thomas's work.
 He went on to work for United Press International (UPI), later transferring to the Associated Press (AP) in 1965, covering the Vietnam War.